 - Fall or Spring semester

-- Pre-requisites: one European Studies course or a course with significant European content (preferably with a focus on Western Europe)
+- Pre-requisites: 2.8 GPA recommended to apply, one European Studies course or a course with significant European content (preferably with a focus on Western Europe);

 - One-month internship